-Interest and penalties related to uncertain tax positions are recorded in the consolidated statements of operations and comprehensive income within other income (expense) and totaled \$14, \$14 and \$20 for the years ended December 31, 2017, 2016 and 2015, respectively.
-The liability recorded for potential penalties and interest was \$158 and \$145 as of December 31, 2017 and 2016, respectively.
-The Company had a total recorded liability of \$1,142 and \$463 related to uncertain tax positions, inclusive of penalties and interest, as of December 31, 2017 and 2016, respectively, which is included in accrued income taxes, net of current portion in the consolidated balance sheets.
+Interest and penalties related to uncertain tax positions are recorded in the consolidated statements of operations and comprehensive income within other income (expense) and totaled \$211, \$14 and \$14 for the years ended December 31, 2018, 2017 and 2016, respectively.
+The liability recorded for potential penalties and interest was \$369 and \$158 as of December 31, 2018 and 2017, respectively.
+The Company had a total recorded liability of \$3,038 and \$1,142 related to uncertain tax positions, inclusive of penalties and interest, as of December 31, 2018 and 2017, respectively, which is included in accrued income taxes, net of current portion in the consolidated balance sheets.
+As of December 31, 2018, the amount of uncertain tax benefits that, if recognized, would impact the effective income tax rate is \$1,093.

-The aggregate changes in the balance of gross uncertain tax positions, which excludes interest and penalties, for the years ended December 31, 2017, 2016 and 2015 were as follows:
+The aggregate changes in the balance of gross uncertain tax positions, which excludes interest and penalties, for the years ended December 31, 2018, 2017 and 2016 were as follows:

-Balance at January 1, 2015 \$ Settlement/decreases related to tax positions taken during prior years Increases related to tax positions taken during prior years Increases related to tax positions taken during the current year Balance at December 31, 2015 318 Settlement/decreases related to tax positions taken during prior years Increases related to tax positions taken during prior years Increases related to tax positions taken during the current year Balance at December 31, 2016 318 Settlement/decreases related to tax positions taken during prior years Increases related to tax positions taken during prior years Increases related to tax positions taken during the current year 1,377 Balance at December 31, 2017 \$ 1,695
+Balance at January 1, 2016 \$ 318 Settlement/decreases related to tax positions taken during prior years Increases related to tax positions taken during prior years Increases related to tax positions taken during the current year Balance at December 31, 2016 318 Settlement/decreases related to tax positions taken during prior years Increases related to tax positions taken during prior years Increases related to tax positions taken during the current year 1,377 Balance at December 31, 2017 1,695 Settlement/decreases related to tax positions taken during prior years Increases related to tax positions taken during prior years 241 Increases related to tax positions taken during the current year 810 Balance at December 31, 2018 \$ 2,746

 The Company and its subsidiaries file income tax returns in the U.S. federal jurisdiction as well as various states and foreign jurisdictions.
-As of December 31, 2017, the tax years 2014 through 2017 remained open to examination in the U.S. federal jurisdiction and the tax years 2013 through 2017 remained open to examination in the Massachusetts state and China federal jurisdictions.
+The Company and certain subsidiaries have tax years that remain open and are subject to examination by tax authorities in the following major taxing jurisdictions: United States for tax years 2015 through 2018, Ireland for tax years 2014 through 2018, China for tax years 2013 through 2018 (for transfer pricing adjustments, the statute of limitation in China is ten years).
+The Company files income tax returns on a combined, unitary, or stand-alone basis in multiple state and local jurisdictions, which generally have statutes of limitations from three to four years.
 If any issues addressed in the Company's tax audits are resolved in a manner not consistent with management's expectations, the Company would be required to adjust its provision for income tax in the period such resolution occurs.
 Although timing of the resolution and/or closure of audits is highly uncertain, the Company does not believe it is reasonably possible that its unrecognized tax benefits will materially change in the next 12 months.